SparrowDesk

 Chatbots vs. live agents: finding the balance

-But here's where it gets tricky — 65% of Gen Z still want humans for complex stuff.
+But here's where it gets tricky — Gen Z still want humans for complex stuff.
 They're not trying to replace people entirely.
 When things get complicated, they want to talk to someone who actually gets it.

 The numbers tell the story: